What's Happening at the Discovery Center

 On weekdays during the school year, we will generally follow the Colorado Springs School District 11 inclement weather policy; however, it is wise to check the Space Foundation website if you are concerned.

-The Discovery Center may close for holidays and extreme weather.
+The Discovery Center is closed on Sundays and Mondays, and may close for holidays and extreme weather.
 For status, please call 719.576.8000.

 Check the Space Foundation Events Calendar to see planned closures; click here.